MRes AI and Machine Learning

 The Department values diversity and equality and is committed to providing an inclusive environment in which all students can thrive, and we particularly encourage applications from women, disabled and Black, Asian and Minority Ethnic applicants, who are currently under-represented in the sector.
 Our students will be registered in the Department of Computing, which is also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and is working in partnership with GIRES to promote respect for trans people.

 Only students who have been matched with a project and have met all relevant requirements, would be able to be considered for an offer.
-Please also note that admissions to the programme is very competitive and meeting the minimum entry requirements does not guarantee that an offer could be made.

 The minimum academic requirement is normally a first-class degree in a relevant scientific or technical discipline, such as computer science, engineering, mathematics, statistics or physics.
 Graduates with other natural science degrees (e.g. life sciences, chemistry) who have strong mathematical or computing grounding and programming skills may also be considered.